dplanitzer/Serena/Tools/README.md

 ## Keymap

 You use the keymap tool to create key maps for the Serena HID (human interface devices) system.
 A key map maps a USB standard key code to the character or string that should be delivered on a key press.
-Key maps allow you to specify separate mappings for key presses without a key modifier active and key presses with one or more modifiers active at the same time.
+Key maps allow you to specify separate mappings for key presses without a key modifier active and key presses with one or more modifier keys pressed at the same time.

-Key maps are text files that describe a key mapping with a domain specific language.
-Here is an example of a command that maps the USB key code (hexadecimal) 0x0004 to the lower- and upper-case A character:
+Key maps are text files that describe a key mapping with the help of a domain specific language.
+Here is an example of a command that maps the USB key code 0x0004 (hexadecimal) to the lower- and upper-case 'A' character:

 ```
 key(0x0004, 'a', 'A', 0, 0)